 UMUC is already unique within the University System of Maryland.
-While its academic programs are numerous, diverse, of high quality, and academically rigorous, it bears little other resemblance to a traditional university: its students are not young, it has no dormitories, or football team.
-Moreover, it has been engaged in a process of rapid transformation over the past two decades that has served to further distinguish it from other public institutions in the State.
+While its academic programs are numerous, diverse, of high quality, and academically rigorous, it bears little other resemblance to a traditional university: its students are working adults, and it has no dormitories or football team.
+Moreover, it has been engaged in a process of rapid transformation over the past two decades that has served to further distinguish it from other public institutions in the state.